-35 micrograms, based on area under the curve, a commonly-used metric for measuring EE exposure in contraceptives.
-This information was ultimately included in a unique black box warning and bolded warning in the Evra labeling.

-- The FDA held a Joint Meeting of the Advisory Committees for Reproductive Health Drugs and Drug Safety and Risk Management on December 9, 2011.
+- · Evra had rapid uptake in the contraceptive market, achieving a 10% share of the CHC market by September 2003.
+The initial approved labeling for Evra indicated that it delivered a daily EE dose of 20 micrograms. - · Following the approval of Evra, the manufacturer of Evra and the FDA began receiving reports of thrombotic and thromboembolic events. - · A pharmacokinetic study was conducted in 2005 and later published in the Journal of Clinical Pharmacology comparing Evra to an oral contraceptive, which demonstrated that Evra was delivering higher serum concentrations of EE compared to an oral contraceptive with an EE dose of 35 micrograms.
+A pharmacokinetic study evaluates how the body handles a given drug over time; these studies are conducted by measuring the amount of time it takes for the drug to be absorbed, distributed and eliminated throughout the body. - · Johnson & Johnson, the manufacturer of Evra, revised the Evra labeling in November 2005 to include information that EE exposure with Evra is 60% higher than that of an oral contraceptive containing EE of 35 micrograms, based on area under the curve, a commonly-used metric for measuring EE exposure in contraceptives.
+This information was ultimately included in a unique boxed warning and bolded warning in the Evra labeling. - The FDA held a Joint Meeting of the Advisory Committees for Reproductive Health Drugs and Drug Safety and Risk Management on December 9, 2011.
 The Committees concluded that users of Evra have an increased risk of venous thromboembolism, or VTE compared to users of second generation contraceptives, such as those containing LNG.
-The Committees, through a vote, concluded that the benefits of Evra outweighed the risks, but that the current package insert did not adequately reflect the risk/benefit profile. - A subsequent change to the labeling for Evra was implemented in August 2012. - The Evra market share declined rapidly following the labeling changes, from a peak share of 11% in 2005, to 4% by the end of 2006, to 1.4% by the end of 2013. - In April 2014, the Evra label was revised to provide revised dosage form and strength information.
-However, this revision did not affect the unique black box warning and bolded warning in the Evra label. - The approval of a generic equivalent to Evra, Xulane® was announced by Mylan Inc. in April 2014.
+The Committees, through a vote, concluded that the benefits of Evra outweighed the risks, but that the current package insert did not adequately reflect the risk/benefit profile. - · A subsequent change to the labeling for Evra was implemented in August 2012. - The Evra market share declined rapidly following the labeling changes, from a peak share of 11% in 2005, to 4% by the end of 2006, to 1.4% by the end of 2013. - · In April 2014, the Evra label was revised to provide revised dosage form and strength information.
+However, this revision did not affect the unique boxed warning and bolded warning in the Evra label. - · The approval of a generic equivalent to Evra, Xulane® was announced by Mylan Inc. in April 2014.
 Subsequently, in October 2014, Janssen discontinued distribution of Evra and currently over 99% of patch prescriptions are filled with the generic.

 We have conducted pharmacokinetic studies of Twirla to demonstrate that it delivers a daily EE dose of approximately 30 micrograms, comparable to a low-dose oral contraceptive.
 However, because none of our completed or planned clinical trials studied or expect to study Twirla in a head-to-head comparison with Evra, if Twirla is approved by the FDA, we will not be able to make direct comparative claims regarding the safety and efficacy of Twirla as compared to Evra.
-While we expect Twirla, if approved, to have the same black box warning currently required for all CHCs, we cannot predict whether the FDA will require that we include information in the Twirla labeling or black box warning regarding the additional risks associated with the Evra patch.
+While we expect Twirla, if approved, to have the same boxed warning currently required for all CHCs, we cannot predict whether the FDA will require that we include information in the Twirla labeling or boxed warning regarding the additional risks associated with the Evra patch.
 Assuming approval, if we are not able to convince prescribers, patients and payors that Twirla delivers a low daily dose of EE, this may limit uptake and usage of Twirla and our revenue will be limited.